kubermates-org/kubermates.github.io/content/docs/2024-12-13-kubernetes-v1-32-memory-manager-goes-ga.md

 external_url: https://kubernetes.io/blog/2024/12/13/memory-manager-goes-ga/
 post_kind: link
 draft: false
-tldr: 'Kubernetes v1.
-32: Memory Manager Goes GA Observability improvements Improving memory manager reliability and consistency Future development Getting involved With Kubernetes 1.'
+tldr: 'Kubernetes v1.32: Memory Manager Goes GA Observability improvements Improving memory manager reliability and consistency Future development Getting involved With Kubernetes 1.32, the memory manager has officially graduated to General Availability (GA), marking a significant milestone in the journey toward efficient and predictable memory allocation for containerized applications.
+Since Kubernetes v1.22, where it graduated to beta, the memory manager has proved itself reliable, stable and a good complementary feature for the CPU Manager.'
-summary: 'Kubernetes v1.
-32: Memory Manager Goes GA Observability improvements Improving memory manager reliability and consistency Future development Getting involved With Kubernetes 1.
-32, the memory manager has officially graduated to General Availability (GA), marking a significant milestone in the journey toward efficient and predictable memory allocation for containerized applications.
-Since Kubernetes v1.
-22, where it graduated to beta, the memory manager has proved itself reliable, stable and a good complementary feature for the CPU Manager.
+summary: 'Kubernetes v1.32: Memory Manager Goes GA Observability improvements Improving memory manager reliability and consistency Future development Getting involved With Kubernetes 1.32, the memory manager has officially graduated to General Availability (GA), marking a significant milestone in the journey toward efficient and predictable memory allocation for containerized applications.
+Since Kubernetes v1.22, where it graduated to beta, the memory manager has proved itself reliable, stable and a good complementary feature for the CPU Manager.
 As part of kubelet''s workload admission process, the memory manager provides topology hints to optimize memory